-- In the Tool Options, choose Add to Selection and leave the rest of the settings as is. - On the document, click and drag around the area on the image you want to add to the existing selection. - Press Ctrl J (Mac: Cmd J) to cut out the selection and place it on a new layer. - In the Layers panel, click on the Visibility icon of the Background photo layer to hide it. - Double-click on the name of the active layer and rename it Extracted.
-Press Enter/Return to commit the change.
+- In the Tool Options, choose Add to Selection and leave the rest of the settings the same. - On the document, click and drag around the area on the image you want to add to the existing selection. - Press Ctrl J (Mac: Cmd J) to cut out the selection and place it on a new layer. - In the Layers panel, click on the Visibility icon of the Background photo layer to hide it. - Double-click on the name of the active layer and rename it Extracted.
+Press Enter/Return to commit the change. - Get the Move tool. - Press Ctrl J (Mac: Cmd J) to duplicate the layer. - Click on the Visibility icon of the original Extracted photo layer to hide it.